 Nucleonic energy is a technological concept developed by Canadian autodidact and inventor Mel Winfield.
 It is energy obtained from the angular momentum of the nucleons (protons and neutrons) within an atomic nucleus.
 Whereas gravity dictates that the spin axes of nucleons are oriented towards the center of Earth, nucleonic energy allows for the axes to be reversed, or directed in any desired direction, in order to produce all forms of motion.
 This allows the Magnus effect to take effect on the nucleon, and presumedly [sic] cause levitation.

 Winfield has written a book called The Science of Actuality, which seems to have been self-published and can be purchased from his website for $40, US or Canadian.
 Price does not include shipping.

-Finally, there is a website devoted solely to 9/11 "anomalies" at the World Trade Center [WTC] that are being attributed to the Hutchison effect.
+Finally, there is a website devoted solely to 9/11 "anomalies" at the World Trade Center [WTC] that are being attributed to the Hutchison effect by Dr. Judy Wood and Hutchison himself.
 It's quite inventive.
 Many readers will be surprised to find out that "free energy technology, related to Hutchison Effect technology, was used to destroy the majority of the WTC complex [on 9/11].*

 The "Hutchison Effect" ("I think it is self-evident from the above analysis that the reason no one else has been able to duplicate the "Hutchison Effect" is because they forgot to attach the string!")